knub/sentence-boundary-detection-nn/python/README.md

 export PYTHONPATH="${PYTHONPATH}:/home/ms2015t3/sentence-boundary-detection-nn/python"
 ```

-Many scripts rely on the `SENTENCE_HOME` variable:
+Also, you have to set the environment variable `SENTENCE_HOME`, because many scripts relay on it:

 ```
 export SENTENCE_HOME="/home/ms2015t3/sentence-boundary-detection-nn"
 ```

-To execute all python scripts in this folder, please use this folder as the working directory.
+To execute all python scripts in this folder, please use **this folder as the working directory**.

 ## Creating LevelDB for lexical model